JHU-Econ-Choice-2018/problem-set-1-llorracc/README.md

 # PIH-Assignment
-This assignment is for students use the code in KeynesFriedmanModigliani.ipynb as a starting point.create a jupyter notebook that answers the question in "FriedmanPIH-Assignment.ipynb"
-Students may use the code in KeynesFriedmanModigliani.ipynb as a starting point.
+This assignment is for students to create a jupyter notebook that answers the question in "FriedmanPIH-Assignment.ipynb" Students may use the code in KeynesFriedmanModigliani.ipynb as the beginning part for their own code.